 Understanding your credit scores

-Lastly, there are multiple credit bureaus that provide credit reports on which scores are based.
+Lastly, there are multiple consumer credit bureaus that provide credit reports on which scores are based.
 So depending on what information each bureau gets from individual lenders — and that can differ — the data used to compile your reports and build your scores could vary from bureau to bureau.

 When you put it all together, that means that each individual could have multiple scores, and sometimes they don’t match.
+It’s difficult to pinpoint exactly how many scores you may have, but it could be hundreds.

-A guide to credit score ranges
+VantageScore 3.0® credit score ranges

 Here’s what the ranges look like for VantageScore 3.0.